CAFapi/caf-common/caf-api/README.md

 ## Configurations

-- BootstrapConfiguration: a method of providing a basic initial startup configuration.
+- BootstrapConfiguration: A method of providing a basic initial startup configuration.

 ## Exceptions

-- CipherException: thrown when a Cipher encounters a failure when encrypting or decrypting information.
+- CipherException: Thrown when a Cipher encounters a failure when encrypting or decrypting information.

-- CodecException: thrown when a Codec fails to encode or decode information.
+- CodecException: Thrown when a Codec fails to encode or decode information.

-- ConfigurationException: thrown when there is a problem with the ConfigurationSource module.
+- ConfigurationException: Thrown when there is a problem with the ConfigurationSource module.

-- ElectionException: thrown if there is a problem with the election process.
+- ElectionException: Thrown if there is a problem with the election process.

 ## Interfaces

-- Cipher: provides a method of encrypting and decrypting string data such as passwords.
+- Cipher: Provides a method of encrypting and decrypting string data such as passwords.

-- Codec: specifies methods to serialise data from a Java object to byte format and deserialise data from byte format back into a specified Java class.
+- Codec: Specifies methods to serialise data from a Java object to byte format and deserialise data from byte format back into a specified Java class.

-- Configuration: indicates either that the class is a simple Java object that stores configuration, or for fields within a class, indicates this object is an embedded configuration object that can be overridden by a ConfigurationSource.
+- Configuration: Indicates either that the class is a simple Java object that stores configuration, or for fields within a class, indicates this object is an embedded configuration object that can be overridden by a ConfigurationSource.

 - ConfigurationSource: A ConfigurationSource is intended to provide an implementation-agnostic method of retrieving application-specific configuration.